jon-jacky/home/design.md

 -  <https://aresluna.org/the-hardest-working-font-in-manhattan/> -
    The hardest working font in Manhattan

+   The font's name is Gorton.
+Remarkably long and thorough article with many many photos.
 Don't miss the animations about ten percent down, and about seventy percent down.

    via <https://news.ycombinator.com/item?id=43053419> -
    *chiph* writes: "Emotionally, what I feel when I see text using it